guvarallo/selfolio/README.md

 elementum sit amet.
 In aliquet purus ut mauris auctor, quis commodo libero dignissim.
 In tristique mi ut mi vulputate convallis.`,
 ```
-This section was built to have maximum 3 paragraphs on purpose.
+This section was built to have a maximum of 3 paragraphs on purpose.
 Be concise to talk
-about yourself is an important skill =) If you want less, just leave as an empty string, but do not delete the key.
+about yourself is an important skill =) If you want less, just leave it as an empty string, but do not delete the key.

 ### Project Data
 ```